 Before we knew it, 45 minutes had passed and she went down by the head, vanishing from sight without a trace.
 I vividly remember the winds suddenly picking up, blowing hard across the land and sea.

 It’s been 12 years now and this is the first time I’ve opened up about it.
 After confirming from multiple friends who lived there that they too have seen it.
 I dismissed it as a dream for a long time but always heard whispers on the winds about it from mariners here in Halifax.

 I’ve always had a paranormal sense.
 I’ve seen ghosts across the fields of Flanders, the old battlefields of World War I and II, in houses abandoned, and of family and friends in my own.

 But the fact I witnessed the legendary ghost ship of the Northumberland strait still baffles me to this day.”

-If you have seen this ghost ship, or any ghost ship anywhere else in the world, please tell us about it here
+If you have seen this ghost ship, or any ghost ship in Canada, please tell us about it here